 As required under Section 135 of the Companies Act, 2013, a Corporate Social Responsibility (CSR) committee has been formed by the Company.
-During the year, the Company was required to spend ₹ 233.50 (March 2021 - ₹ 215.66) for contributing through Technology, conducting free medical program in rural areas, by taking actions on Environmental sustainability, by associating with NGO education system in rural areas and providing water storage.
+During the year, the Company was required to spend ₹ 174.52 (March 2022 - ₹ 233.50) for contributing through Technology, conducting free medical program in rural areas, by taking actions on Environmental sustainability, by associating with NGO education system in rural areas and providing water storage.

-Amount spent during the year on: For the year ended 31 March 2022 For the year ended 31 March 2021 i) Gross amount required to be spent by the Company during the year 233.50 215.66 ii) Amount Spent during the year on the above 236.28 232.00 iii) Shortfall at the end of the year - - iv) Total of previous year shortfall - - v) Reason for shortfall N/A N/A vi) Nature of activity See note above See note above vii) details of related party transactions, e.g., contribution to a trust controlled by the company in relation to CSR expenditure as per relevant Accounting Standard - - viii) where a povision is made with respect to laibility incurred-movement in the provision needs to be disclosed separately - 5.
-Income tax Tax expense comprises of: Current tax 937.02 372.57 Deferred tax (270.07) 1,855.12 Income tax expense reported in the statement of profit or loss 666.95 2,227.69
+Amount spent during the year on: - - i) Gross amount required to be spent by the Company during the year 174.21 233.50 ii) Amount spent during the year on the above 174.52 236.22 iii) Shortfall at the end of the year - - iv) Total of previous year shortfall - - v) Reason for shortfall N/A N/A vi) Nature of activity See note above See note above vii) details of related party transactions, e.g., contribution to a trust controlled by the company in relation to CSR expenditure as per relevant Accounting Standard - - viii) where a provision is made with respect to liability incurred-movement in the provision needs to be disclosed separately - -

+For the year ended 31 Mar.
+2023 For the year ended 31 March 2022

+35. Income tax

+Tax expense comprises of:

+Current tax 1,073.10 937.02

+Deferred tax (228.11) (270.07)

+Income tax expense reported in the statement of profit

+or loss 844.99 666.95